Degrees and Certificates

 Why Choose This Program

-Dental assistants are important members of the dental healthcare team, and a degree from SCTCC will prepare graduates with the skills needed.
+Dental assistants are important members of any dental healthcare team, and a degree from SCTCC will prepare graduates with the skills needed to succeed in the workforce.

-Students will learn chairside assisting, infection control procedures, prepping instruments and materials, laboratory procedures, administrative duties, mechanical polishing, and sealant application.
+We ensure our students learn chairside assisting, infection control procedures, prepping instruments and materials, laboratory procedures, administrative duties, mechanical polishing, and sealant application.
+Students in this program are exposed to bloodborne pathogens and while in the program they learn to follow CDC guidelines.

 - Prepare instruments, materials and treatment rooms